General dentistry is the primary branch of dentistry that focuses on general oral health.

 Importance of regular dental checkups

-Maintain oral hygiene: Your dentist will adequately guide you about brushing, flossing, and other practices.
+Maintain oral hygiene: Your dentist will guide you on brushing, flossing, and other practices.
 However, you must follow these instructions and maintain an excellent oral hygiene routine at home.

 Regular appointments develop a trustworthy relationship with your dentist, making it easier to address concerns, discuss treatment options, and ask questions about your oral health.